britneypadr/code-quiz/README.md

 # Code Quiz

 Code Quiz is a web application that allows users to test their knowledge of coding-related topics through a quiz game.
 The quiz presents multiple-choice questions to the user and tracks their score based on correct and incorrect answers.
-Users can save their initials and score at the end of the quiz.
+Users can save their initials and scores at the end of the quiz.

 ## Features